 Starting up in business

-We consider the options available to you when starting your own business.
-There are tax and legal implications which have a bearing on the choice you make.
-If you are starting, or have recently started a business in the Hertfordshire area we, at Ramm Alexander, can help you decide on an appropriate business structure.
+What issues should you consider when setting up in business?
+If you are starting, or have recently started a business in the Hertfordshire area we, at Ramm Alexander, can help you with appropriate and professional advice.

 - Sole trader

 - This is the simplest form of business since it can be established without legal formality.
 However, the business of a sole trader is not distinguished from the proprietor's personal affairs.

 - A partnership is similar in nature to a sole trader but because more people are involved it is advisable to draw up a written agreement and for all partners to be aware of the terms of the partnership.
 Again the business and personal affairs of the partners are not legally separate.
 A further possibility is to use what is known as a Limited Liability Partnership (LLP).

 - The business affairs are separate from the personal affairs of the owners, but there are legal regulations to comply with.

 The appropriate structure will depend on a number of factors, including consideration of taxation implications, the legal entity, ownership and liability.

 There are minimum requirements for the contents of business stationery, both paper and electronic, which will depend on the type of business structure.

 Books and records

 All businesses need to keep records.
 They can be maintained by hand or may be computerised but should contain details of payments, receipts, credit purchases and sales, assets and liabilities.
 If you are considering purchasing computer software to maintain your records, obtain professional advice.